NightShade256/bfexec/README.md

 I am trying to implement optimization for other constructs hence look out for that update!

+## Changelog

+1. Update `setup.py` metadata, now you can correctly import the package in your project.

+2. Format the project with `autopep8`

 ## Contributing

 Just open a pull request.